thomas-planchard/moonshotProject/README.md

 ## Getting Started

-To get started with EcoGo, simply download the app from the App Store (iOS) or Google Play Store (Android).
+To get started with EcoGo, simply download the app from the App Store (iOS).
 The app is free to use and does not require any additional hardware.
 // WILL BE UPDATED WHEN THE APP IS AVAILABLE

 ## Contributing